HackoDev/maya-platform-frontend/.qoder/quests/main-menu-vacancy-logic-update.md

 ## Overview

-This document outlines the design for updating the main menu and vacancy logic in the Maya Platform frontend application.
+This document outlines the design for updating the main menu and vacancy logic in the MayaWork frontend application.
 The changes involve:

 1. Modifying the main navigation menu labels
 2. Restructuring the vacancy functionality to separate published vacancies (accessible to all users) from personal vacancies (client-specific)